How we score

 Much like we score the sound of the products we review, we also score how well they destroy (or simply block out) outside noise.
 We contend this is one of the most important metrics for all people, so a little more work is involved in this score.

-Because the lower ranges of sound are the most important ones, we weight isolation/attenuation in three tiers: 0-256Hz is weighed the most, followed by 257Hz to 2.04kHz, and then up to 20kHz.
-We do this because that first category can disrupt a good portion of your music, while the highest frequency noises are usually tougher to hear anyway.
+We weight isolation/attenuation in three bands: 0-256Hz is weighed the most, followed by 257Hz to 2.04kHz, and then up to 20kHz.
+We do this because that first category can disrupt a good portion of your music, while the upper frequency noises are usually a bit less disruptive.

 Of course, not all scores can be objectively reduced to simple numbers and equations.
 Things like design features, remote utility, and the like are getting more complicated by the day—so we have staff rate these metrics.
 It’s really no more complicated than that.
 While we keep this type of score to an absolute minimum, it’s unwise to let it go unaddressed.
 However, as we’re trying to make sure that we’re providing meaningful comparisons across categories, they must be applied in the same way for every product type—meaning some product types necessarily score more poorly in some areas than others.